MYRIA CHRISTOPHINI

 Research

-Subjects: Art, Animation, Peace-building, Interdisciplinarity, Art, Animation and Social Change, Collaborative art and animation, Participatory Animation, Participatory Art
+Subjects: Art, Animation, Peace-building, Interdisciplinarity, Art, Animation and Social Change, Collaborative art and animation, Participatory Animation, Participatory Art, Rich Pictures, Creative Pedagogies.

-My research deals with art and in particular animation-art's potential to act as a tool for peace-building.
-It examines the role of art and animation to affect positive change and improve communication paths between conflicting communities.
+My research usually deals with art and in particular animation-art's potential to act to assist social change and peace-building processes.
+It examines the role of art and animation to affect positive change and improve communication paths between conflicting, isolated and misrepresented communities.
 To a great extent it is a continuation of research conducted during my PhD studies at the Glasgow School of Art (2009–2013), co-supervised by Prof. Greg Philo, Prof. Laura Gonzalez and Gillian Moffat - examined by Prof. Paul Wells.
 The PhD was an investigation into the potential of art and in particular of animation practice, to act as a tool for peacebuilding in 'post-conflict' areas such as Cyprus or N. Ireland.
 It was a cross-disciplinary, value-driven, practice-led inquiry, affiliated with the paradigm of constructivism and the approach of participatory action research.
 It triangulated the interchangeable qualitative methods of conflict case mapping and assessment, of questionnaires and of reflective animation practice to demonstrate that animation can indeed assist peace-building.
 The main fields of study that my inquiry dealt with were Art and Peace-Research.
 Key authors influencing the study included Johan Galtung, Elise and Kenneth Boulding, Carol Rank, Cynthia Cohen, Susan Sontag and Yiannis Papadakis.
 The values that drove the research derived from the paradigm of positive peace, developed by Galtung.
 They can be summarized as justice, equality, prosperity, non-violence, cooperation and solidarity.

 Publications and Conferences